-1 Company status
+1 Company Status

-The Foundation is a charitable company (registered no. 2804495) limited by guarantee registered in England and Wales, not having any share capital.
-The member trustees undertake to contribute to the assets of the Foundation in the event of it being wound up, either whilst members or within one year of their membership ceasing.
+The Foundation is a Charitable Company (registered no. 2804495) limited by guarantee registered in England and Wales, not having any share capital.
+The member Trustees undertake to contribute to the assets of the Foundation in the event of it being wound up, either whilst members or within one year of their membership ceasing.
 The maximum contribution required from each member is £1.

 The registered and principal office of the Foundation is Wells Cathedral School Limited, College Road, Wells, Somerset, BA5 2SX.
-The Foundation is also registered as a charity with the Charity Commission in England and Wales (registered no 1118159).
+The Foundation is also registered as a charity with the Charity Commission in England and Wales (Charity Number: 1118159).

-2 Accounting policies
+2 Accounting Policies

-The following accounting policies have been applied consistently throughout the year in dealing with items which are considered material in relation to the Foundation's financial statements.
+The following accounting policies have been applied consistently throughout the year in dealing with items which are considered material in relation to the Foundation's Financial Statements.
 There have been no material changes to accounting policies since the prior year.

-Basis of preparation
+Basis of Preparation

-The financial statements have been prepared on the going concern basis under the historic cost convention, with the exception of listed investments which are held at fair value, in accordance with applicable accounting standards in the United Kingdom including the Financial Reporting Standard 102, 'the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' (FRS 102), Statement of Recommended Practice (FRS 102) 2015 'Accounting and Reporting by Charities' ('the Charities SORP'), the Charities Act 2011 and the Companies Act 2006.
+The Financial Statements have been prepared on the going concern basis under the historic cost convention, with the exception of listed investments which are held at fair value, in accordance with applicable accounting standards in the United Kingdom including the Financial Reporting Standard 102, 'the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland' (FRS 102), Statement of Recommended Practice (FRS 102) 2015 'Accounting and Reporting by Charities' ('the Charities SORP'), the Charities Act 2011 and the Companies Act 2006.